State of the SERPs:

 Recommended Reading: Google’s History of Monetizing Search

-Image searches have notoriously low CTR (<0.5% in our last CTR study), so Google has moved to combine Shopping feeds with Images to build a path to monetization from image searches (as shown in the image below of an image search for “air jordans”).
+Image searches have notoriously low CTR (<0.5% in our last CTR study), so the search engine has moved to combine Shopping feeds with Images to build a path to monetization from image searches (as shown in the image below of an image search for “air jordans”).

 Similarly, Maps are being pulled into ecommerce searches.
 Google is mapping product-related searches to brick-and-mortar locations that have indicated they have an item in stock or whose websites mention them selling that product.